FitCLIP: Refining Large-Scale Pretrained Image-Text Models for Zero-Shot Video Understanding Tasks: Conclusions

 \section{Conclusions}

 This paper presents a fine-tuning strategy to adapt large-scale image-text pre-trained models for zero-shot video understanding tasks, dubbed FitCLIP.
 FitCLIP performs well on zero-shot settings for three Text-to-Video Retrieval and two Action Recognition tasks that we evaluated.
-We show the importance of doing the weight-space ensembling step of our method to keep or improve the teacher robust performance across different datasets, even when the student was trained on different data.
-We observe that our method improves the performance on recognizing more abstract actions at the cost of losing some performance on more basic actions.
-Finally, we show that FitCLIP gives better rankings for MSR-VTT at virtually all cutoff points.\\
+We show the importance of doing the weight-space ensembling step of our method to keep or improve the teacher's robust performance across different datasets, even when the student was trained on different data.
+We highlight our method introduces no extra inference costs while improving CLIP results overall.

-\textbf{Limitations.} There is still much ado to close the gap between zero-shot and fully supervised approaches for video understanding tasks.
-Our experiments show that our model, FitCLIP, might not offer competent results for fine-grained tasks or new domains such as egocentric videos.
-Moreover, this work did not study potential biases in the model that might be acquired from the internet training data.